CodeForPittsburgh/CivicHackingIsForEveryone/markdown/main.md

 Single Angle Issues|Common Ground Issue
 ---|---
-* Abstinence is the only acceptable method to prevent teen pregnancy. | Teen pregnancy is the higher issue.
+- Abstinence is the only acceptable method to prevent teen pregnancy. | Teen pregnancy is the higher issue.
 A variety of strategies may be needed to prevent adolescent pregnancy.
-* Teens must have access to contraceptives to prevent teen pregnancy. |
+- Teens must have access to contraceptives to prevent teen pregnancy. |

-### Diagramming the Issue
+# Diagramming the Issue

-make into manageable chunks
+Ask "why?" and "how?" to break this problem into manageable chunks.

-## Seeking Solutions
+# Seeking Solutions

 Finding and Verifying Data Sources

-## Call to Action
+# Call to Action

 What do you do with your findings and results?